How to Get Started

 Adult Basic Skills

-Students who are interested in COCC-but not ready for college credit instruction-should look into Adult Basic Skills (ABS).
+Students who are interested in COCC, but not ready for college credit instruction-should look into Adult Basic Skills (ABS).
 The ABS program provides high school completion courses, GED test preparation, and basic skills instruction in reading, writing, spelling, math, study skills and basic computer technology.
 Assessments are available to help the student determine current skill levels and learning style.
 Enrollment occurs through the quarter.
-For more information, call COCC Adult Basic Education, (541) 504-2950, or go to http://www.cocc.edu/adult-basic-skills.
+For more information, call COCC Adult Basic Skills, (541) 504-2950, or go to Adult Basic Skills.